-CERVICAL CANCER AND DYSPLASIA DETECTION In the 2015-2016 program year, a total of 3 cases of invasive cervical cancer and 145 cases of cervical intraepithelial neoplasia (CIN) were diagnosed through the CSP.
-The overall rate of invasive cervical cancer and dysplasia (defined as CIN I or worse [including CIN I, CIN II, CIN III - carcinoma in situ]) was 19.6 cases per 1,000 women screened for program year 2015-2016.
-Figure 12 shows how the detection rates of cervical cancer and dysplasia vary by age for cases diagnosed between the 1994-1995 and 2015-2016 program years.
+CERVICAL CANCER AND DYSPLASIA DETECTION

+In the 2016-2017 program year, one case of invasive cervical cancer and 120 cases of cervical intraepithelial neoplasia (CIN) were diagnosed through the CSP among those screened during the program year.
+The overall rate of invasive cervical cancer and dysplasia (defined as CIN I or worse [including CIN I, CIN II, CIN III - carcinoma in situ]) was 18.7 cases per 1,000 women screened for program year 2016-2017.
+Figure 12 shows how the detection rates of cervical cancer and dysplasia vary by age for cases diagnosed between the 1994-1995 and 2016-2017 program years.
 The high detection rate for women under age 40 years may be due to patterns of enrollment prior to the 2009-2010 program year, where younger women with abnormal Pap tests were more likely to be enrolled in the CSP for additional follow-up.
-Figure 12